-I/We of in the district
+I/We

-of being a member of Pakistan Oxygen Limited, hereby appoint

 of

 as my/our proxy, and failing him/her

-of another Member of the Company to vote for me/us and on my,
+of

-our behalf at the Annual General Meeting of the Company to be be held via video link on the 26th day of April 2021 and at adjournmen
+our behalf at the Annual General Meeting of the Company to be

 thereof.

-Signed on this day of 2021 in the presence of of:
+Signed on this day of 2021 in the presence of:

-1. Signature 2.
-Signature
+1. Signature

 .
-Name Name
+Name

-Address Address
+Address

-CNIC or Passport No CNIC or Passport No
+CNIC or Passport No

-Folio / CDC Account No. Signature on Revenue Stamp of Rs.
-10/-
+Folio / CDC Account No.